geonetwork/geonetwork-ui/docs/developers/architecture-overview.md

 2. Libraries providing business or data logic and state management are in the `feature` folder and are categorized by their intended use:

-   - `feature-auth` for logic and components related to authentication
    - `feature-catalog` for logic and components related to general catalog topics (title, logo, etc.)
    - `feature-dataviz` for logic and components related to data visualization
    - `feature-record` for logic and components related to displaying a catalog record's information (metadata, data preview, exports, APIs...)